MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/search-limits.md

 - SPO160
 - MET150
 ms.assetid: 7c06e9ed-98b6-4304-a900-14773a8fa32f
-description: "Learn about Search limits for SharePoint"
+description: "Learn about Search limits for SharePoint Online"
 ---

-# Search limits for SharePoint
+# Search limits for SharePoint Online

-As an admin who manages SharePoint (for more info, see [SharePoint search administration overview](manage-search-the-admin-center.md)), you should also be aware of limits to search.
+As an admin who manages SharePoint Online (for more information, see [SharePoint Online search administration overview](manage-search-the-admin-center.md)), you should also be aware of limits to search.
 For example, there are limits to the number of entries you can have in a custom search dictionary or the number of rows that are returned as part of a search.

 There are two types of limits: